-Tiles are often put as borders all around the kitchen, which besides being decorative also help in maintaining the place clean.
-A natural stone border along the ceiling or crown moulding, or on the lower walls, at the base of cabinets or around doorways looks good and can be continued throughout the home.
+Tiles are often put as borders all around the kitchen, which besides being decorative, also helps in maintaining the place.
+A natural stone border along the ceiling or crown moulding, or on the lower walls, at the base of cabinets or around doorways can look great!
+It can also be continued throughout the home.

 Natural stone is one material that can never go out of style.
-It was used previously, is making a comeback now and being used in all sorts of ways around the home.
+It was used previously but is now making a major comeback, and being used in all sorts of ways around the home.
 If you love the visual aesthetics of the outdoors, adding a natural stone element in the kitchen will just add to the overall decor.